rooting-company/roxana/README.md

 REST is a popular technology nowadays, much of it is due to the ease of implementation and its flexibility.

-However, in a long-term usage of this technology, it is crucial to keep a standard of URI nomenclature, request and response Json objects, HTTP methods and HTTP responses codes, not forgetting to always keep the source code as clean and simple as possible (Rever este trecho).
+However, in a long-term usage of this technology, it is crucial to keep a standard of URI nomenclature, request and response Json objects, HTTP methods and HTTP responses codes, not forgetting to always keep the source code as clean and simple as possible.
 All theses points could be used to measure the quality of a REST API.

 As a developer, I spent a lot of effort to standardize my APIs and keep things like throws and treat business exceptions and internationalization painless.